-We have approximately \$5.9 million of accumulated and unpaid dividends on our Series B Preferred Stock (as of September 30, 2017), which we intend to pay out of the net proceeds from this offering.
+We have approximately \$5.4 million of accumulated and unpaid dividends on our Series B Preferred Stock, which we intend to pay out of the net proceeds from this offering.
 Shares of our Series B Preferred Stock are held by certain of our affiliates and, in connection with the payment of these dividends as described above, such affiliates will receive a portion of the net proceeds from this offering.
 See "Certain Relationships and Related Person Transactions."